CppCXY/VSCode-EmmyLuaCodeStyle/README.md

 3. Naming style checking is not turned on by default

-4. In terms of plug-in performance, both code diagnosis and code formatting can respond immediately to a single file within 30,000 lines.
-About 100,000 lines of code will have a delay of 2 seconds, which is enough for daily use.
+4. The plug-in performance can meet the rapid response within 100000 lines of a single file

 5. The auto import is enabled by default.
 For the configuration document, please refer to https://github.com/CppCXY/EmmyLuaCodeStyle